WendyH1108/YingbingHuang.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Graduate from Cornell Engineering College with Honor B.S. in Computer Science major and Operations Research minor.
+Graduated from Cornell Engineering College with Honor B.S. in Computer Science major and Operations Research minor.